 Among Cyprus’ masterpieces of Eastern Christianity are nine UNESCO listed monastery churches in the Troödos Mountains.
 These have interior frescoes dating back to the 11th century.
 The Crusades brought the French Lusignan Dynasty to power.
 The island is rich in the remains of Crusader castles like that at Kyrenia and the dramatic St Hilarion Castle, perched high above a valley.
 From the Lusignan period are also some of the Eastern Mediterranean’s finest Gothic cathedrals, modelled on such great French monuments as Reims.
 The Venetians built fortresses like that at Kyrenia and palaces such as the Palazzo del Proveditore in Famagusta.
 Nicosia’s great Selimiye Mosque was once the city’s fine Gothic cathedral, and its 16th-century Büyük Han (caravanserai) is considered one of the finest buildings on the island.

-Join archaeologist Tony O'Connor and discover the rich history of the Eastern Mediterranean through the archaeology, art and architecture of Lebanon and Cyprus.
+Join historian Dr Christopher Gribbin and archaeologist David Perlman to discover the rich history of the Eastern Mediterranean through the archaeology, art and architecture of Cyprus.
 Read more